Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 I didn’t always see it this way.
 As a young teenager reading Genesis 1 for the first time, I was captivated by its poetry but troubled by its apparent contradictions.
 Where does the light come from on the first three days if the sun isn’t created until day four?
 How can there be evening and morning without the sun?
 And what about this “firmament” separating the waters?
 Last time I checked, there isn’t a solid dome holding back the rain.
 The seven-day timeline seemed irreconcilable with everything I knew about the Big Bang, the gradual formation of stars and galaxies, and billions of years of evolutionary history.
 I began to wonder how I could make sense of both perspectives, and whether it was even possible to do so.

-As I voiced those concerns, I discovered I wasn’t alone.
+As I began to voice those concerns, it became clear that I was far from alone.
 Many thoughtful readers had felt the same tension and had tried to address it in different ways.
-Over time I came to see three broad approaches that show up often in the church:
+Over time I came to see three broad approaches that show up in the church:

 1. Young Earth Creationism: The “days” in Genesis are understood as ordinary 24-hour days, so creation (and therefore the age of the earth) is dated to only thousands of years ago, often around 6000-7000 years based on biblical genealogies and a straightforward reading of the sequence.